julian0920/Spotify-Api/README.md

 3. Check if you have the Gradle Task Symbol on the right side.
 4. Open the Gradle Task Symbol and enter `Tasks` -> `application` -> `bootRun`
 5. When The Application runs you can use Postman or another preferred tool of your choice to perform CRUD Operations on the H2 Database.

+## Future improvements:
+- Mapping upgrade from Dozer to mapstruct
+- Split API Layer from Persistence Layer with help of DTOs
+- Constructor Injection instead of Property Injection
+- Add Mapping with foreign key and add JPA Relation between Album and Artist